Ananym/welcome-to-nexus/character/marks.md

 ### Sa-san

-**Sa-san** is available at 1280k vitality or 160k mana.
+**Sa-san** is available at 1280k vitality or 640k mana.

-It requires that you've finished both your Sun and Wind armor quests, and have either completed Staff of Elements or spent the karma to create your own Faerie Light.
+- You must have finished both your Sun and Wind armor quests

-*Bonhwa will take your completed armors from you, but at the time of writing, you can restore them immediately using the Kruna 'Bonded Item Restore' from the Item Shop*
+_Bonhwa will take your completed armors from you, but at the time of writing, you can restore them immediately using the Kruna 'Bonded Item Restore' from the Item Shop_

+- You must have either completed Staff of Elements or spent the karma to create your own Faerie Light.

-You will also need to sacrifice 200k vitality or 100k mana, in addition to 10 billion experience.
+- You will also need to sacrifice 200k vitality or 100k mana, in addition to 10 billion experience.
 You must still meet the Sa-san stat requirement after sacrificing!
 However, for the stat sacrifice, other players are able to sacrifice stats to Bonhwa in your name.

-The trial of endurance requires you to have completed 400 minor quests.
+- The trial of endurance requires you to have completed 400 minor quests.
 If you are meticulous with timing, two minor quests can be completed each day as the timer is 11.5 hours.
 At the time of writing, daily coins can be paid in to skip the minor quest delay timer at 4 coins per skip.
 If you are serious about reaching Sa-san in a timely fashion, you will want to make sure you complete your minor quests as often as possible, and collect daily coins regularly on all your characters.

-The trials of Skill and Persistence include significant combat quests that the community generally bands together to help people complete.
+- The trials of Skill and Persistence include significant combat quests that the community generally bands together to help people complete.